TrellixVulnTeam/swahilipython_SCMU/Doc/library/test.rst

 .. function:: record_original_stdout(stdout)

-   Store the value from *stdout*.
+   Store the value kutoka *stdout*.
 It is meant to hold the stdout at the time the regrtest began.